paulseabrook/blackjack/README.md

 - `// variable to store dealer bank amount (may be located in render function so that it can be reset) `

-- `// once hand is dealt, temporary variable to store how close dealer is to 21  (may be located in render function so that it can be reset) `
+- `// once hand is dealt, temporary variable to store how close dealer is to 21 (card amount) (may be located in render function so that it can be reset) `

 - `// variable to store player bank amount (may be located in render function so that it can be reset) `

-- `// once hand is dealt, temporary variable to store how close player is to 21 (may be located in render function so that it can be reset) `
+- `// once hand is dealt, temporary variable to store how close player is to 21 (card amount) (may be located in render function so that it can be reset) `

 - `// variable to store temporary "pot" amount (this may be local in scope within a function)`